sidgames5/BasicCorruption/src/README.md

 # Currently working on

-Learning Unity/C#
+Learning Java

-Task: Making a 2D game
+Task: Making a Minecraft mod

 # About me